-Combine your creativity and tech skills to get a career edge.
+Combine creativity and tech skills to gain a career edge.

 Design mobile apps, develop advertising campaigns, create branded identities, and develop start-ups and e-business plans.
 As a Lebanon Valley College Digital Communications major, you'll combine art and science to become a master of technology—for today and tomorrow.
 Gain hands-on experience with industry-standard software, mobile devices, and 3-D printing.
 Concentrate in one of six areas: business technology, communications, design, programming, user experience, or videography.

 Recent graduates have been hired as graphic artists, interactive media specialists, and marketing coordinators in places including Baltimore, Boston, Charlotte, Chicago, London, New York City, Orlando, Richmond, and San Diego.

 Have you ever pushed a door instead of pulled it?
 Clicked on a tab on a website and found information that you didn't expect to find?
 How about flipped the wrong light switch?
 These issues occur because the designer did not center their design around the humans who use these objects.

 Human-centered design focuses on understanding the wants and needs of individuals.
 Our DigiCOM and Interaction and Experience Design (I.Ex.D.) majors create ideas that work for users.
 Whether it's designing a new app, creating an experiential advertising campaign, designing a smart object or wearable, or building a new website, everything starts with learning about the user.

 By combining human-centered design with prototyping and interactivity, students create solutions for the digital world.

 - Combine business, communications, computer & data science, design, and user experience make and build projects to share with prospective employers